Davzong/PawsandclawDevops/README.md

-AWS resources created by Terraform but ecs task doesn't work.
+AWS resources created by Terraform but ECS task doesn't work.
 Still fix it.